shevalda/Weather-Forecast/README.md

 **src/com/aeolus/view/current** - java swing panels for the main frame (MainFrame.java)

 **src/com/aeolus/view/future** - java swing panels for the "future forecast" frame (FutureForecast.java)

+**src/com/aeolus/utils** - classes that hold utility tools for app and view package

 This package structure is used to categorize based on the files functionalities.